Catnip: Range and habitat

 According to Plants of the World Online, the native range of catnip includes a large part of Eurasia.
-In Europe it is certainly native to the south around the Mediterranean and in the east, but sources disagree on its native status in the north in countries like the Baltic Countries, Germany, the Netherlands, and England.
+In Europe it is certainly native to the south around the Mediterranean and in the east, but sources disagree on its native status in the north in countries like the Baltic Countries, Germany, the Netherlands, and United Kingdom.
 Around the Mediterranean it is identified as native in Portugal, Spain, France, Corsica, Italy, Switzerland, the former Yugoslavia, Albania, and Greece.
 In the East it is native to Bulgaria, Romania, Ukraine, Belarus, European Russia, and the Caucasus.
 It is generally agreed to be an introduced species in Scandinavia, Poland, and may also grow in Ireland.

 In Asia its range extends from Turkey into Syria, Lebanon, and Iraq.
 Eastward it continues to Iran and Pakistan and the western Himalayas, but no further into India.
-It is native to all of Central Asia including Afghanistan, Kazakhstan, Kirghistan, Tajikistan, Turkmenistan, and Uzbekistan and also extends to western Siberia.
+It is native to all of Central Asia including Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan and also extends to western Siberia.
 Its native status in China is disputed as it also is in the Russian Far East, Nepal, Korea, and Japan.

 In Africa it may grow in Morocco, but this report is doubtful.
 It also grows as introduced species on the island of Java.
 In Australia it has been reported in the states of South Australia, New South Wales, Victoria, Queensland, and Tasmania.
 It grows on both the north and south islands of New Zealand, having been introduced there in 1870.

 In North America it grows in Canada from the island of Newfoundland to British Columbia, but not in Labrador or the three northern Canadian territories.
 In the United States it is present in 48 states, only absent from Florida and Hawaii.

 In South America it grows in many parts of Argentina as well as in Colombia.

 It grows in a variety of soils from clay to sandy or even shallow and rocky.
 It requires good drainage to prevent it from becoming waterlogged.